 - 4.2.9.
-For propose of demonstrating the employment of good combustion practices for the CTs w/duct burners as required in Condition 4.1.4.f., the permittee shall continuously monitor the parameter(s) that OEM has determined as indictors that the OEM's proprietary combustion system is working correctly.
+For purposes of demonstrating good combustion practices for the CTs w/duct burners as required in Condition 4.1.4.f., the permittee shall continuously monitor the parameter(s) that OEM has determined as indictors that the OEM's proprietary combustion system is working correctly.
 Records of such monitoring shall be maintained in accordance with Condition 3.4.1. - 4.2.10.
-For the monitoring requirement in Conditions 4.2.2. through 4.2.7., the permittee may use continuous process information system that measures and records the parameters outline in these conditions if the instrument is installed, maintained, and calibrated in accordance with the instrument manufacturer's written instructions and frequency of measurements are no less than prescribe in the condition.
-If this recorded data is not required or used for demonstrating compliance with NOx, CO, or CO2 limits or determine excess emissions as required in an emission standard or limit using CEMs data, then such record system not required to be connected to the CEMs data collection system as required in Condition 4.2.1.
-Should the process information system record more readings than required in these conditions (Conditions 4.2.2. through 4.2.7), then all valid measurements shall be use in an average over the interval as prescribe in the condition.
-For example, the process information system records the pressure drop across the Oxidation Catalyst once per hour for every operating hour then the system shall determine the monthly average pressure drop by taken the arithmetic average of the 720 valid readings recorded during the respect month.
+For the monitoring requirement in Conditions 4.2.2. through 4.2.7., the permittee may use continuous process information system that measure and record the parameters outlined in these conditions if the instrument is installed, maintained, and calibrated in accordance with the instrument manufacturer's written instructions and frequency of measurements are no less than prescribed in the condition.
+If this recorded data is not required or used for demonstrating compliance with NOx, CO, or CO2 limits or for determining excess emissions as required in an emission standard or limit using CEMs data, then such record system is not required to be connected to the CEMs data collection system as required in Condition 4.2.1.
+Should the process information system record more readings than required in these conditions (Conditions 4.2.2. through 4.2.7), then all valid measurements shall be used in an average over the interval as prescribed in the condition.
+For example, the process information system records the pressure drop across the Oxidation Catalyst once per hour for every operating hour then the system shall determine the monthly average pressure drop by taken the arithmetic average of the 720 valid readings recorded during the month.

-All records, documentation of maintenance preformed, and system certifications shall be maintained in accordance with Condition 3.4.1.
+All records, documentation of maintenance performed, and system certifications shall be maintained in accordance with Condition 3.4.1.